Goda’s Slave – Chapter 15: Driver

 “So you’ve already told me,” Goda said, gazing up at her with another strange expression, “but I know you have it in you.
 Every person can kill if they’re desperate enough.
 An opportunity like this is perfect, too, because you could easily convince yourself that you did it on accident so that you don’t have to think of yourself as a killer—as a criminal, as one of those people—which is really what would bother you more than my death itself.
 I’m just trusting that you’re a coward.”
 She leaned hard into the truck and gave Kanna a nod of expectation.
 “All right.
 Release the brake.”

 With a shaky hand, Kanna reached for the lever that Goda had pointed to earlier.
 She wrapped her fingers lightly around it.
-She felt the stiffness of warm steel through the animal skin that enveloped it, but she did nothing at first because a strange feeling had come over her: It felt like the body of the truck had flowed into the woman who stood pressed against it, and that now Kanna was holding some vulnerable piece of Goda in her hand.
+She felt the stiffness of warm steel through the sheath of animal skin that enveloped it, but she did nothing at first because a strange feeling had come over her: It felt like the body of the truck had flowed into the woman who stood pressed against it, and that now Kanna was holding some vulnerable piece of Goda in her hand.

 It all felt inexplicably intimate.